Reliability-Latency-Rate Tradeoff in Low-Latency Communications with Finite-Blocklength Coding

 Corollary 3 presents the relationships between $\epsilon$ and $\chi$.
-In practical applications, we can use these relationships to determine the proper choice of $\epsilon$ with the given $\chi_{\rm th}$.
-For the fading channel, we can conduct a similar analysis.
-However, it is not trivial \RV{because} it is hard to obtain the analytical expression of $\theta$.
-With the help of approximation methods and under some assumptions, one may obtain the analytical or even closed-form approximation of $\theta$ \cite{li2}. \RV{Subsequently}, a similar expression \RV{to} Eq. \eqref{nn002} can be derived, which is beyond the scope of this paper.
+In practical applications, we can use these relationships to determine the appropriate choice of $\epsilon$ for a given $\chi_{\rm th}$.
+For the fading channel, a similar analysis can be performed.
+However, it is not trivial, as obtaining the analytical expression for $\theta$ is challenging.
+With the help of approximation methods and under certain assumptions, one may derive an analytical or even closed-form approximation for $\theta$ \cite{li2}.
+Subsequently, a similar expression to Eq. \eqref{nn002} can be derived, which is beyond the scope of this paper.